 Applications from minorities and women are particularly welcome.
 SEAS requires electronic submission of the application and strongly prefers electronic submission of the letters of recommendation.
-Please visit www.gsas.harvard.edu for more information about the application process and to link to the application.
+Please visit GSAS Admissions for more information about the application process and to link to the application.

-• Computer Science, Electrical Engineering, and Environmental Sciences and Engineering will be admitting S.M. and M.E. students.
+- Computer Science, Electrical Engineering, and Computational Science and Engineering will be admitting S.M. and M.E. students.

 There are NO exceptions to the above.

-Typically all students admitted to the PhD program in the School of Engineering and Applied Sciences receive full financial support, comprising tuition, fees, and a cost of-living stipend ($2,607 per month before taxes in 2012-2013), independent of need as long as they are in good academic standing and making satisfactory progress toward their PhD degree.
+Typically all students admitted to the PhD program in the School of Engineering and Applied Sciences receive full financial support, comprising tuition, fees, and a cost of living stipend ($2686per month before taxes in 2013–14), independent of need as long as they are in good academic standing and making satisfactory progress toward their PhD degree.
 Students are expected to complete their PhD requirements in four to six years.

-All students who receive financial support from SEAS participate in the School’s educational program for about ten hours a week for one term—usually as a quarter time teaching fellow.
+All PhD students participate in the School’s educational program for about ten hours a week for one term—usually as a quarter time teaching fellow.

 To provide full support throughout the program for all PhD candidates, SEAS anticipates that a certain number of entering students will gain financial support from sources outside of Harvard.
-Applicants are therefore expected to apply for all non-Harvard scholarships for which they are eligible, especially those offered by the National Science Foundation.
+Applicants are therefore expected to apply for all non-Harvard scholarships for which they are eligible.

 The Graduate School of Arts and Sciences (GSAS) and SEAS require that all students accept any outside aid they are awarded.
 Students are required to formally notify GSAS of any such aid at the time they receive it.
 This aid will be applied toward the student’s tuition and/or stipend support.
 Aid that is paid directly to the student must be disclosed upon receipt of funds.